senchalabs/docs-i18n/guides/drawing_and_charting/README.md

         ]
     });

-In this new version of the draw package sprites are represented by their own classes.
-This makes it much easier to modify them along with also improving the performance.
+In the current version of the Draw package, sprites are represented by their own classes.
+In addition to improving the rendering performance, this also makes it much easier to modify them.

-Additionally, the draw package introduces the following enhancements to sprites:
+Additionally, the Draw package introduces the following enhancements to sprites:

-- **Attribute definitions** - To create custom sprite types, you will need to define additional attributes that can also be changed by the `setAttribute` method.
+- **Attribute definitions** - In order to create custom sprite types, you will need to define additional attributes that can also be changed by the `setAttribute` method.
 You can define the data type of an attribute, the method of interpolation for animation, as well as the callbacks to call after the attributes have been changed.
 - **Modifiers** - The modifiers are decorators to the original attributes.
-Modifiers are chained together like a pipeline carefully separated so that each modifier does not need the knowledge of the others, and the attributes will be decorated though the pipeline.
+Modifiers are chained together like a carefully separated pipeline, so that each modifier does not need to know about the others, and the attributes will be decorated though the pipeline.
 You can chain and unchain the modifiers very easily and the appearance of the sprite will be changed correctly.
-- **Flyweight instancing** - The chart package provides markers as well as labels in every kind of chart.
-You can register any sprite as the template of an instancing sprite which will basically render the same object multiple times in different places.
+- **Flyweight instancing** - The Chart package provides markers as well as labels in every kind of chart.
+You can register any sprite as the template of an instancing sprite, which will basically render the same object multiple times in different places.

 Each of these features is described in a subsequent section.

-Besides the `Circle` type, you can use other sprite types.
-For example:
+In addition to the `Circle` type, you can use the following other sprite types:

 - **rect** - Creates a rectangle.
-You can make round corners by setting its `radius` attribute.
+You can provide it with round corners by setting its `radius` attribute.
-- **image** - Creates a bitmap image that will be rendered on the surface.
+- **image** - Creates a bitmap image that is rendered on the surface.
-- **path** - Create arbitrary shapes with the [SVG path syntax](http://www.w3.org/TR/SVG/paths.html).
+- **path** - Creates arbitrary shapes using the [SVG path syntax](http://www.w3.org/TR/SVG/paths.html).
 This is the most powerful primitive sprite type.
-For a tutorial on getting started with the SVG path syntax, see the [Mozilla Developer Network](https://developer.mozilla.org/en/SVG/Tutorial/Paths).
+For a tutorial on the SVG path syntax, see the [Mozilla Developer Network](https://developer.mozilla.org/en/SVG/Tutorial/Paths).

-Unlike the old draw package, attributes are defined with a naming convention conforming to HTML Canvas API rather than SVG API.
-However, you can still use the old naming convention conforming to SVG API due to the aliasing mechanism in attribute definition.
+Unlike the old Draw package, attributes are defined with a naming convention that conforms to the HTML Canvas API rather than SVG API.
+However, you can still use the old naming convention conforming to the SVG API due to the aliasing mechanism in attribute definition.

 In addition, sprites can be transformed using the following attributes: